MZanggl/flooent/README.md

 </small>

-Extending flooent methods is easy as pie thanks to `macro`.
+Extend flooent with your own custom methods using `macro`.

 ```javascript
 import { given } from 'flooent'